-Above: Dr. Sally Pancrazio, former Dean of the College of Education at Illinois State University, is leading the drive to create an endowed scholarship in memory of her husband, Dr. James Pancrazio, former UIS professor in the Department of Human Development Counseling.
+Above: Dr. Sally Pancrazio, former Dean of the College of Education at Illinois State University, led the drive to create an endowed scholarship in memory of her husband, Dr. James Pancrazio, former UIS professor in the Department of Human Development Counseling.

 Honoring More Than His Name: The James J. Pancrazio Scholarship Fund

 For 27 years, Jim Pancrazio taught in the Human Development Counseling (HDC) program at UIS (under the name Sangamon State University through most of his years).

 Jim was a Founding Faculty Member of the university and, according to his wife, Sally, he would not have wanted to teach anywhere else: “He loved it here.”

 Sally Pancrazio and her sons have now funded an endowed scholarship at UIS in Jim’s memory.
 Their contributions have been increased through the contributions of many, many of Jim’s former students, and well as colleagues, friends, and other family members who also wanted to honor this beloved professor.

 We are so pleased to have the scholarship because it honors Jim’s name, his principles, his example, and—in the best sense of the word—his values.
 He meant a great deal to his students and to the University as a whole.